Dev-Gaju/All-about-Linux-/README.md

 - `man --help` Check command and how it work

 #### 2. Some Intermediate Command
-- `sudo` stands for "SuperUser Do".
-So, if you want any command to be done with administrative or root privileges, you can use the sudo command.
-For example, if you want to edit a file like `viz. alsa-base.conf`, which needs root permissions `sudo nano alsa-base.conf.`, `sudo passwd` for change password.
-- `sudo apt-get install file`, `sudo apt-get upgrade`
 - `df -m` check which file contain how much storage.
 - use `zip file_folder` to zip and `unzip` to unzipe file folder.
 - `chmod +x file.py` a file on running mode, `sudo chmod +x file.py` to give root permission.